HackTJ/portal/README.md

 ### Projects

 Projects are the main focus of the HackTJ portal, as they represent a team's submission to HackTJ.
+Each participant can create one project, and projects can have multiple team members.

 Fields:
 - Name (255 characters)